 Something as simple as knowing what time it is in a potential client’s country can make or break a deal.
 Free apps like World Clock enable you to look up the time in different parts of the world.
 Being mindful of time differences can safeguard against making a business call to someone who may be fast asleep, for instance.

-A Guru Technolabs article offers a few common-sense suggestions:
+A Serfy article offers a few common-sense suggestions:

 - Being open and honest in all business transactions goes a long way toward building long-term relationships.

 - Committing to deadlines enables clients to meet their business obligations.